-Viewing of the video and the conversations about it took place as Garner was 10 feet away in a cell, according to Schielke.
-She remained in that cell for two and a half hours, the lawsuit said, until she was taken to a hospital.
+Viewing of the video and the conversations about it took place as Garner was 10 feet away in a cell, Schielke has said.
+Garner remained in that cell for two and a half hours, the lawsuit said, until she was taken to a hospital.

-CNN’s Keith Allen, Jeremy Harlan and Amir Vera contributed to this report.
+CNN’s Carma Hassan, Ray Sanchez, Steve Almasy, Jeremy Harlan and Amir Vera contributed to this report.